nickbeau/PracticeAutomation/README.md

 * [Section 1](./Documentation/Module1.md) In this module we learn how to automate the creation and renaming of folders and the automatic copying of documents
 * [Section 2](./Documentation/Module2.md) In this module we learn how to automate the process of sending happy birthday emails to clients from a list in SharePoint Online
+* [Section 3](./Documentation/Module3.md) In this module we learn how to use approvals to automatically work with executive approval of documents and files.